Momentum-Team-12/notes/intro-python.md

-# Intro to Backend Development with Python & Django
+# Welcome to Phase 2 - Python & Django

 ---

 ## Python Origins

-General purpose programming language developed by Guido van Rossum and released in 1991.
+- General purpose programming language developed by Guido van Rossum and released in 1991.

 ### Stated Goals

-    1. An easy and intuitive language just as powerful as those of the major competitors
+    1. an easy and intuitive language just as powerful as those of the major competitors;
-    2. Open source, so anyone can contribute to its development
+    2. open source, so anyone can contribute to its development;
-    3. Code that is as understandable as plain English
+    3. code that is as understandable as plain English;
-    4. Suitable for everyday tasks, allowing for short development times
+    4. suitable for everyday tasks, allowing for short development times.

 ---

-## Let's write some Python and see what happens
+## Let's write some Python and see what happens.

-Copy this code in an empty Python file, but do not run it yet.
+Copy this code in an empty Python file, but do not run it.

 Predict what you think will happen.